top of page

 What does the civil litigation process involve?

-If attempts to privately settle the dispute fail, there are a number of alternative dispute resolution methods that can be used such as round table negotiation, conflict mediation, conciliation, and arbitration.
+If attempts to privately settle the dispute fail, we could attempt round table negotiation, conflict mediation, conciliation, and arbitration.
 If all attempts to settle the dispute fail, then the dispute will be taken to trial.

-Trial proceedings are lengthy and somewhat complex.
-They involve the stages of commencing proceedings, pleadings (where the dispute is described by the plaintiff and defended by the defendant), further and better particulars, discovery (disclosure of documents by both sides), trial (where the judge will hear the testimony of witnesses and make a ruling in the dispute), settlement and appeal at the option of the losing party.
+Trial proceedings involve the stages of commencing proceedings, pleadings, further and better particulars, discovery, trial (where the judge will hear the testimony of witnesses and make a ruling in the dispute), settlement and appeal at the option of the losing party.

 The court forms that are required to commence a civil suit vary according to the dispute type and the originating State.
 It is recommended to seek legal advice in regard to this.